timbernat/polymerist/README.md

 ```
 The third command will take **_at least_** a few minutes, and will make the CLI terminal quite busy; remain calm, that's normal!

-Equivalent commands using just `conda` (in case `mamba` has ot been installed) are below.
+Equivalent commands using just `conda` (in case `mamba` has not been installed) are below.
 These will perform the same installation, just much more slowly:
 ```sh
 git clone https://github.com/timbernat/polymerist
 cd polymerist